 In 2004, New York attorney Ravi Batra filed a suit against 35 defendants, including Wolf and NBC Universal, for libel-in-fiction.

 Wolf's lawyers argued that the similarities were abstract.
 However, due to the uniqueness of the character's name, ethnicity, and appearance, the real-life attorney felt that there was a clear connection to him and that the episode was defamatory.
-Furthermore, those identifiable traits could also be obvious to viewers who were familiar with Batra at the time.

 The article is not finished.
 Click on the next page to continue.